Akarsh-dundun/Akarsh-dundun/README.md

-### Hi there 👋, my name is Arturs
+### Hi there 👋, my name is Akarsh Gupta
-#### I am GitHub Readme Generator's creator
-I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.
+#### Machine Learning Enthusiast
+Motivating leader pursuing Electrical and Electronics Engineering at NITK Surathkal, skilled in design integration and intuitive problem-solving.
+Proficient in
+C++, Python, and SQL.
+Passionate about software-hardware projects.

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: Python / C++ / Arduino C

 - 🌱 I’m currently learning Deep Learning along with React Js
 - 👯 I’m looking to collaborate on Exciting ML projects